Pikaoku/gcdnd-docs/campaigns/The Drowning of Ana de Vaena/S09:thus_ends_tunkesk.md

 Another round of attacks later ended with Clonkers grabbing the Uiltharid by the tentacle, holding him still while Meabh lopped his squiddy head off.

+The dazed commoners regained consciousness, the party helped the children out of the cavern, and the fighting began to cease throughout the city.

 ## Kills